MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Object Natures
 ==============

-The B-ON specification defines three natures for objects: persistent immutable objects (:ref:`immutable`), immortal objects (:ref:`immortal`), and reclaimable objects (:ref:`reclaimable`).
+The BON specification defines three natures for objects: persistent immutable objects (:ref:`immutable`), immortal objects (:ref:`immortal`), and reclaimable objects (:ref:`reclaimable`).
 Immutable [2]_ objects are also referred to as read-only objects, whereas reclaimable objects are regular objects.

 Although objects get a liveness nature, this is fully transparent at the Java semantic level.
-A semantically correct software assuming B-ON will behave exactly the same on a Java virtual machine that does not implement the three B-ON object natures [3]_.
+A semantically correct software assuming BON will behave exactly the same on a Java virtual machine that does not implement the three BON object natures [3]_.

 .. _immutable: